mash-alt/FJC-Portal/README.md

 ## 📱 Mobile Responsiveness

-Portal Sabido is designed with a mobile-first approach:
+FJC-Portal is designed with a mobile-first approach:
 - Responsive navigation with hamburger menu
 - Optimized layouts for tablets and smartphones
 - Touch-friendly interface elements